Looking for Constant Contact alternatives? You came to the right place.

 Moosend – Solid ESP with a great email builder and a free plan.

-ActiveCampaign – Marketing automation Muscle.
-Create funnels, send email, with sales CRM.
+ActiveCampaign – Create funnels, send email, CRM included.
+Marketing automation Muscle.

 SendinBlue – Better automated than Constant Contact with extra features, SMS, and a free plan.